 “Shut the door,” “Sit down,” “Go to sleep.”
 We write them as multiple words, but do young children view them that way?
 How do we know if a child has learned a “chunk” versus really putting together a multi-word utterance?

 Young children love to be in control (who doesn’t?).
-Think about it: so many aspects of their lives are decided for them — what and when they’ll eat, where they go each day, when they take a bath, etc. For children with hearing loss, parents may tend to be even more directive, giving short, simple commands to head off any misunderstandings by a child with limited language.
-But challenge yourself!
-Giving choices can help meet an important developmental need while growing language skills as well!
+Think about it: so many aspects of their lives are decided for them — what and when they’ll eat, where they go each day, when they take a bath, etc. For children with hearing loss, parents may tend to be even more directive, giving short, simpleContinue reading “Use Your Voice, Make a Choice”

 Figurative language: idioms, metaphors, similes, and the like, can be one of the most difficult aspects of language for English language learners, and children with hearing loss, to master.
 How can we help children learn, understand, and use nonliteral language in a way that is natural?

 When I coach other professionals, I tell them to work smarter, not harder!
 I like to pick just one book and make it work for ALL of the children I see in a week.
 My schedule is filled with listeners of all different ages, developmental levels, and needs, but with some creative thinking, you canContinue reading “Three Bears, Thirty Ways”

 Nutritionists advise diners to think about building a “balanced plate” of proteins, carbohydrates, fruits, and vegetables for every meal.
 Eating too much of one thing isn’t good for your health!
 An Auditory Verbal session can be imagined in the same way.
 Too much focus on one type of goal or activity doesn’t help childrenContinue reading “A Balanced Plate”

 While learning to listen and speak is possible for many children who have hearing loss, there are some children who, for reasons of additional disabilities or other complicating conditions, can learn to listen with technology but may struggle to produce spoken language.
 What choices should parents and professionals consider when deciding how to best helpContinue reading “Considering Alternative Means of Expressive Communication”

 The cow says “moo,” the sheep says “baa,” and pretty soon the entire therapy room is sounding like a barnyard… but what are these Learning to Listen Sounds all about and why are week p-p-p-ing for the boat and woof-woof-woof-ing for the dog to help children learn to listen and talk?